whitewolf1905/Bayesian-Classifier/README.md

-# Bayesian-Classifier and K-Means Clustering
+# Bayesian-Classifier & K-Means Clustering
 This project aims at implementation of supervised and unsupervised learning.
 For Supervised Learning, the algorithm used was Naive Bayes Classifier.
 It is used as a Classification Machine Learning model.
 The model was trained using 3 classes of 500 data-points each.
 For Unsupervised Learning, the algorithm used was K-Means Clustering.
 It is used as a Clustering Machine Learning model.
 The model was used for partitioning 4500 data-points into 3 or more clusters.
 The python libraries used were NumPy, Pandas and Matplotlib.